-This year I had the privilege to be involved as an international judge in the PMO Global Alliance Awards and as the chairperson of the judging committee for the South African PMO Awards.
-So, for my end of year reflections, I want to share the lessons I learned from some of the best PMOs in the world.
+Over the last three years I have had the privilege to be involved as an international judge in the PMO Global Alliance Awards and as the chairperson of the judging committee for the South African PMO Awards.
+Here are just some of the things I learned from some of the best PMOs in the world.

 I would love to hear from you, so please share your insights by adding to the post.